← Blog

 When to recognize a systemic issue:

-If you’re seeing suspensions cluster in a pattern — all the locations in a particular state, or all the locations in a certain category, or all locations added by a particular team member — that’s not bad luck, that’s a signal.
+If you’re seeing suspensions cluster in a pattern, such as all the locations in a particular state, all in a certain category, or all added by a particular team member, that’s not bad luck, that’s a signal.
 Investigate the pattern before doing individual reinstatements on every profile in the cluster.

-For multi-location brands managing reinstatement, the LVL reinstatement service has a team-led process with AI documentation evaluation built in — which is particularly useful at scale because the document preparation process can be standardized across multiple locations rather than treated as a one-off each time.
+For multi-location brands managing reinstatement, the LVL reinstatement service is run by an experienced appeals team that uses AI-assisted document review during their evaluation.
+That combination is particularly useful at scale: the team can standardize the document preparation process across many locations rather than reinventing it case by case, while AI accelerates the review of large evidence packages.
 For complex cases, the team has oversight and guidance from a Platinum Google Product Expert.

 Pricing: why per-profile at scale is the right structure